CoreData-Labs/50-a-org-documentation/README.md

 # Run the scraper
 go run main.go

-# Or use the shell script
+# Use the shell script to upload the changes.
-bash main.sh
+bash uploader.sh
 ```

 ### Automated Updates